A Coq Mechanization of JavaScript Regular Expression Semantics

-\paragraph{Regex Semantics} Differences between regex languages have been studied in various contexts.
+\paragraph{Regex semantics} Differences between regex languages have been studied in various contexts.
 A number of syntactic and semantic differences have been documented in~\cite{lingua_franca} for JavaScript, Java, PHP, Python, Ruby, Go, Perl and Rust regexes, with JavaScript being different from all others in several cases.
-That study already presented the JavaScript peculiarities of \cref{subsubsec:comparison}, but not the first, third and fourth counter-examples of \cref{fig:transformations}.
-Recently, algorithms for matching a large subset of JavaScript regexes in linear time have been presented~\cite{linear_matching_js}, showing that misunderstandings of quantifier semantics (see \cref{subsec:features}) have caused bugs in V8.
-Unfortunately, the algorithms of~\cite{linear_matching_js} are presented without proofs or formal models of regexes.
-For the semantics of backreferences, there are significant differences in different languages.
+That study already presented the JavaScript peculiarities of \cref{subsubsec:comparison}, but not the first, third and fourth counterexamples of \cref{fig:transformations}.
+Recently, work that presented algorithms for matching a large subset of JavaScript regexes in linear time~\cite{linear_matching_js} (albeit without mechanized proofs or a formal model) further showed that subtleties of quantifier semantics had caused bugs in V8.
+The semantics of backreferences are another source of differences across languages.
 Backreferences can either match the empty string or nothing when the corresponding group is undefined, and some languages can allow multiple definitions of named groups with the same name.
-In~\cite{backref_reexamined}, it was shown how these different semantics have an impact on the expressivity of the regex language.
+Recent work~\cite{backref_reexamined} showed the impact of these semantic choices on the expressivity of the language.
 JavaScript backreferences correspond to their \textit{No-label repetitions, $\epsilon$-semantics} category.